Aspose/releases.aspose.com/content/en/barcode/java/release-notes/2026/aspose-barcode-for-java-26-1-release-notes.md

 In this release, we reviewed and refined the public API.
 We corrected misspellings, clarified unclear naming, and removed redundant naming patterns.
-The previous names remain available for backward compatibility, but they are now marked with the `Obsolete` attribute.
+The previous names remain available for backward compatibility, but they are now marked with the `Deprecated` attribute.
 We recommend using the updated names listed below.

 `com.aspose.barcode.generation.CodabarParameters.getCodabarChecksumMode()` -> `com.aspose.barcode.generation.CodabarParameters.getChecksumMode()`